 How to make Panzanella salad - Quick summary

-- Slice and salt the tomatoes and leave in a colander for about 30 minutes for some of the juices to drain off.
-Salting the tomatoes intensifies their flavour.
+- Slice and salt the tomatoes.
+Let them sit in a colander for about 30 minutes for some of the excess moisture to drain off.

-- Assemble the salad by combining the tomatoes and bread with the sliced cucumber, peppers, shallots and basil in a large bowl.
+- Assemble the salad in a large salad bowl by combining the tomatoes, bread, sliced cucumber, peppers, shallots and basil.

-- Make the dressing by mixing together all the ingredients and drizzling it over the salad.
-Toss together.
+- Make the salad dressing by mixing together all the ingredients.
+Drizzle over the salad and lightly toss together.

-- Top the salad with mozzarella cheese, shavings of parmesan, rocket, black pepper or sliced nuts.
+- Top the salad with creamy mozzarella cheese, shavings of parmesan, more extra-virgin olive oil, rocket, black pepper or sliced nuts.

 Notable variations and additions